 What is a Long Beach, CA Subpoena Duces Tecum?

-What is Substituted Service of Process in Long Beach, CA?
+What is Substituted Service of Process in Long Beach, California?

-What is Legal Long Beach, CA Service of Process?
+What is Legal Long Beach, California Service of Process?

-What Else Does a Long Beach, CA Private Process Server Do?
+What Else Does a Long Beach, California Private Process Server Do?

-Do I need a Long Beach, CA Process Server?
+Do I need a Long Beach, California Process Server?

-Where can Defendants and Witnesses be Served Process in Long Beach, CA?
+Where can Defendants and Witnesses be Served Process in Long Beach, California?